maengkkong-rim/maengkkong-rim/_posts/2022-09-14-Review of Deep Reinforcement Learning for Robot Manipulation.md

 And, exploration which is facing uncertainty is very `unsafe for fragile robots`.
 <br><br><br>

-💡 [generalization and reproducibility]
+💡 [generalization and reproducibility] <br>
-- generalization: cri
-- reproducibility : underestimated issue.
-It is not easy to implementation details were either missing or incomplete.
+There are two main directions to investigating the generalization[^13].
+The first approach is similar to robust control[^14] in control theory when policies are designed so that they can still function with environment variations by scarifying performance in other environments.
+The second approach is similar to adaptive control[^15], trying to adapt to the current environment.
+Regarding reproducibility[^16], Network structure is one of the factors that can significantly impact performance.
+Random seed is another factor having a large effect on performance.
+To improve robustness, some research tried to close the control loop with visual feedback[^17], or optimize hyperparameters using genetic algorithms[^18]. <br>

+We currently do `not have an effective benchmark` to evaluate the generalization.
+For a testbed for measuring generalization, we need to clearly define a set of tasks, comparison metrics, and baselines so that we can quantify fairly.
+Combating reproducibility is challenging for the continuous environment such as in robots due to a `higher instability`.
+Besides the need for more robust RL algorithms to hyperparameters, we would possibly need to agree on proper experimental methodologies and proper evaluation methods and metrics to address the problem.
+Effective tools for documenting changes during experiment setup and `standard set of environments` are also useful for improving reproducibility.
 <br><br>

 <h2 id="res">Results and Discussion</h2>
 The strongest motivation for future developments is how to efficiently take deep RL algorithms to the real world.
 From our perspective, agents/robots must learn `much faster and more efficiently`. <br>
 `Model-based learning` has the biggest advantage of being sample-efficient and there existed interesting research in this direction to predict the future. <br>
 There is still a `big gap between RL algorithms and humans` in terms of sample efficiency.
 We do not learn from scratch, and we can reuse our past knowledge to learn a new skill much more efficiently.
 Model-based learning approach can also help in this situation, thanks to its more potential transferability and generality.
 A different approach rather than approximating the dynamics is to use `multi-task learning` to reuse skills.
 The interesting thing in this work was learning on various tasks had better performance compared to learning in a single-task setting. <br>
-Transfer learning[^4] tries to use experience from one set of tasks for faster learning and better performance on a new task.
+Transfer learning[^19] tries to use experience from one set of tasks for faster learning and better performance on a new task.
 Transfer learning from tasks trained on simulators is particularly tempting as relatively cheap resources are needed.
 Another study performed `parallel learning` between simulated and real robots by introducing `additional alignment rewards` that encourage both agents in two domains to have similar distributions over visited states. <br>
 `Inverse RL` is also promising, which can solve the nightmare of designing reasonable reward functions.
 <br><br>